zincware/SymSuite/docs/source/_theory/mathematical_groups.rst

 ===================

 We will talk a lot about groups and Lie groups in the theory sections, so it is important to have some background on what a group is and why they are interesting.
-The first step is understanding up the notion of a *set*.
+The first step is understanding the notion of a *set*.
 Without getting into the details (and there are many details), a set is a collection of objects which may or may not have a relationship to one another.
-The integers are a archetypal example of a *set* which we write as:
+The integers are an archetypal example of a *set* which we write as:

 .. math::